zackstout/aoc-2025/remaining.md

 ### --- Day 19: A Series of Tubes ---

+Part two: ⭐

 Walk-along-path simulation.
 Maddening that we have never gotten this one.

+Ahh finally got there.
+Not exactly sure what issue was.
+Maybe not checking for space-characters?

 ### --- Day 23: Coprocessor Conflagration ---